alghoshal/HadoopGraphDegreeProcessor/README.md

 # HadoopGraphDegreeProcessor
 A Hadoop 1.0.x legacy code that operates on a Graph.
 Using the data of the degrees of separation between a set of existing nodes, the code works out degrees of separation between all pairs of nodes.
-Though from a different era, code's ported her or posterity!
+Though from a different era, code's ported here for posterity!

 - Initially, a file containing all 1-deg separated neibours of a node.
 Each line consists of Node (Main Node) & its 1-deg separated neigbours list.
 For e.g. The following record indicates that for the Main Node 1, Nodes 2 & 3 are 1-degree separated: